 Physical Termite Barrier

-A physical termite barrier is designed to prevent concealed termite entry to a house and is installed at the time of construction in accordance with Australian Standard™ AS 3660.1 – 2000 Termite management Part 1: New building work.
+A physical termite barrier is designed to prevent concealed termite entry to a house and is installed at the time of construction in accordance with AS 3660.1:2014 Termite Management Part 1: New Building Work.
 It forces termites to track over the physical barrier enabling termite inspectors to visually identify termite mudding.
 A durable notice should be fixed to the building, often found in the meter box and a Certificate of Installation provided.

 Chemical Termite Barrier

-A Chemical Barrier is a termiticide-treated layer of soil, in accordance with Australian Standard™ AS 3660.2 – 2000 Termite management Part 2: In and around existing buildings and structures – Guidelines, surrounding and where applicable under a building.
+A Chemical Barrier is a termiticide-treated layer of soil, installed in accordance with AS 3660.2:2017 Termite Management Part 2: In and around existing buildings and structures, surrounding and where applicable under a building.
 A durable notice should be permanently fixed to the building, often found in the meter box and a Certificate of Termite Treatment provided.